Emacs: Keyboard Macro

 insert-kbd-macro

 .
-This will insert the lisp code for a named kmacro at the cursor position. - Copy and Paste the code into your Emacs Init File.
+This insert the lisp code for a named kmacro at the cursor position. - Copy and Paste the code into your Emacs Init File.

 - In future emacs session, you can call your kmacro by name. e.g. Alt+x name.